michhar/michhar.github.io/docs/setting-up-for-and-work-with-mlflow.md

 * Run training and deployment from a remote GitHub repo
 * Log the environment in which a model was trained (other logging and even a UI for tracking)
-* Many deployment options (local, Azure ML, AWS, etc.)
+* Many deployment options (local and Azure ML among others)

 After trying MLflow, I discovered that I liked:

+* The flexibility of running the project in several locations (local, [Databricks](https://databricks.com/), remote linux VMs, etc.)
-* Error messaging is clear and includes a stacktrace
+* Error messaging is clear and includes a nice stacktrace
+* The deployment was straighforward as the project for AzureML was generated for me with the files I needed

-## Get Model and Data
+## Get the Model and Data

 Feel free to follow along or create your own project.
 This is an example of using MLFlow with an existing repo.